asbaragli10/asbaragli10.github.io/_pages/cv.md

   - **Dashboards**: Delivering actionable KPIs to monitor the efficiency and social sustainability of RMS environments.
   - **Supervision**: Technical support and mentoring of Learning Factory students.

-- 2020-2021: Research Assistant, University of Göttingen
-  Chair: Production and Logistics
+- **2020-2021: Research Assistant, University of Göttingen, Chair: Production and Logistics**
   - **Support**: Lecture preparation and student mentoring and support throughout the course
   - **Laboratory**: Delivered 8 hours of lectures utilizing simulation tools to address real-world case applications
   - **Research Project**: Literature review on the usage of indoor positioning systems in manufacturing and logistics environments